sympy/sympy/doc/src/tutorials/biomechanics/biomechanics.rst

    triceps_pathway = ExtensorPathway(Cm, Dm, P3, B.y, -C.z, D.z, r, q4)
    triceps_activation = bm.FirstOrderActivationDeGroote2016.with_default_constants('triceps')
    triceps = bm.MusculotendonDeGroote2016('triceps', triceps_pathway,
                                           activation_dynamics=triceps_activation)

-The load formulas are more complex but should allow the tricpe to extend the elbow::
+The load formulas are more complex but should allow the triceps to extend the elbow::

        triceps.to_loads()